SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 to check and unwrap the optional's value every time it is accessed, because it can confidently be assumed to have a value all of the time.

-These kinds of optionals are defined as :newTerm:`implicitly-unwrapped optionals`, and are written by placing an exclamation mark (``String!``) rather than a question mark (``String?``) after the type that you want to make optional.
+These kinds of optionals are defined as :newTerm:`implicitly unwrapped optionals`, and are written by placing an exclamation mark (``String!``) rather than a question mark (``String?``) after the type that you want to make optional.

-An implicitly-unwrapped optional is a normal optional behind the scenes, but can also be used like a non-optional value, without the need to unwrap the optional value each time it is accessed.
+An implicitly unwrapped optional is a normal optional behind the scenes, but can also be used like a non-optional value, without the need to unwrap the optional value each time it is accessed.
-The following example shows the difference in behavior between an optional ``String`` and an implicitly-unwrapped optional ``String``:
+The following example shows the difference in behavior between an optional ``String`` and an implicitly unwrapped optional ``String``:

 .. testcode:: implicitlyUnwrappedOptionals